S4WA/SoundCloud-Player/README.md

 - [Buy me a coffee!](https://ko-fi.com/sawanese)

 # Disclaimer
-If you make an issue, Please write it in English or Japanese.
+If you want to make an issue, Please write it in English or Japanese.
 Other language will not be supported.

-# Spagetti Code Warning
-...